2piruben/SyntheticBistableSwitch/README.md

 # Synthetic Bistable Switch Analysis

 Integrating and inferring parameters from the synthtetic bistable switch described in the [paper](https://www.biorxiv.org/content/10.1101/849711v1) *Controlling spatiotemporal pattern formation in a concentration gradient with a synthetic toggle switch.
 I. Barbier, R. Perez-Carrasco, Y. Schaerli.
-BioArxiv (2020)*
+BioRxiv (2019)*.

 ## Description of files